 Living Fully with Breast Cancer

-This program helps people, affected by cancer, enhance their health and well-being through participation in a professional program of emotional support, education and hope.
-All services are offered free of charge to people with cancer and their loved ones.
+This program will continue to help people affected by breast cancer to enhance their health and well-being through participation in professional programs of emotional support, education and hope.
+All services are offered free of charge to people with breast cancer and their loved ones.
 Programs include professionally led support groups, education forums hosted by leaders in the medical community, gentle exercise and stress reduction classes, nutrition demonstrations, and social activities.

 THE CENTER for PAN-ASIAN COMMUNITY SERVICES, INC.